Submission Preparation Checklist

 - If a cited article was published in a language that does not use Roman alphabet (e. g., Russian, hieroglyphs, etc.), transliteration of the whole reference in brackets […] must be placed immediately after the reference in the original language.

-- Transliteration from Russian should be carried out according to the BSI standard (it is automatically generated on the web page http://ru.translit.net/?account=bsi) with preserving the style of the Russian source.
-This is followed by the transliterated name of the Russian-language journal in the BSI standard, unless there is an established pattern, and the data-line of the article (year, volume, issue, page number).
-The transliterated reference ends with an indication of the original publication language put in parentheses, e. g.: (in Russ.)
+- Transliteration from Russian should be carried out according to the BSI standard (it is automatically generated on the webpage http://ru.translit.net/?account=bsi) with preserving the style of the Russian source.
+The transliterated name of the article is followed by the transliterated name of the Russian-language journal in the BSI standard, unless there is an established pattern, and the data-line of the article (year, volume, issue, page number).
+The transliterated reference ends with an indication of the original publication language put in parentheses, e. g.: (in Russ.).

 Borzykh O. G., Zvereva L. V. Mycobiota of the bivalve mollusk Anadara broughtoni (Schrenck, 1867) from various parts of peter the great Bay, Sea of Japan.
 Russian Journal of Marine Biology, 2015, vol. 41, iss.
 4, pp. 321–323.

 - At the end of the bibliographic reference (behind the closing bracket), a digital object identifier (doi) of the article should be placed, if it exists.

 Books (monographs, edited books):

 - Зенкевич Л. А. Биология морей СССР. Москва : Изд-во АН СССР, 1963.
 739 с.
 [Zenkevich L. A. Biologiya morei SSSR.
 Moscow: AN SSSR, 1963, 739 p. (in Russ.)].

 - Christensen J. M. Fishes of the British and Northern European seas.
 Harmondsworth: Penguin books, 1978, 128 p.